Go Back

 Instructions

-In a small bowl, whisk together the teriyaki sauce, sesame oil, honey, minced garlic, and grated ginger to create the marinade.
+In a small bowl, whisk together the teriyaki sauce, olive oil, minced garlic, and grated ginger.

-Bake in the preheated oven for about 15-20 minutes, until the salmon is cooked through and flakes easily with a fork, and the vegetables are tender but still crisp.
+Bake in the preheated oven for 15-20 minutes, or until the salmon flakes easily with a fork and the vegetables are tender.